 The realization that we are not the body liberates us to experience that who we really are; ever present Consciousness.
 Pure, unconditioned-love, exists before, during and after the appearance of a body.

 True security comes from understanding that who we really are was never born and never dies.

-As this understanding sinks in our true self expresses as; making money, forging relationships, building self sustaining farms.
-Not as a desperate act to try to feel secure but as a gift of Love.
+As this understanding sinks in our true self expresses as; making money, forging relationships, building self sustaining farms and much more.
+Not as desperate acts to try to feel secure but as gifts of Love.